baggepinnen/SpectralDistances.jl/docs/src/distances.md

 - [`sinkhorn`](@ref): not recommended due to numerical issues, but this is the most commonly cited algorithm.
 - [`sinkhorn_log`](@ref): better numerical stability than the standard.
 - [`sinkhorn_log!`](@ref): in-place version that is faster, but some AD libraries might not like it (often the default if no solver is provided).
+- [`sinkhorn_unbalanced`](@ref): this solver accepts a divergence that penalizes creation/destruction of mass.
+It thus handles measure of different masses and can choose to create/destroy mass instead of transporting it.
 - [`IPOT`](@ref) Finds exact solution (without entropy regularization), requires β around 0.1-1.
 - [`ot_jump`](@ref): exact solution using JuMP, requires `using JuMP, GLPK` before it becomes available.